tiankuizhang/tiankuizhang.github.io/_pages/about.md

 # Work Experience

-- 2020-now: Right now, I am working as a software development engineer at  [Glodon](https://www.glodon.com/en/).
+*   Sep 2020 - Jun 2023: Software development engineer at  [Glodon](https://www.glodon.com/en/).
 My primary responsibility is to solve geometrical problems in an industrial environment with mathematical and computational skills.

+*   Jun 2023 - Now : Senior Researcher at Shanghai Xindi.
+Here I am adding feature commands to our CAD software.